eldher/datasciencecoursera/README.md

 ```
 ## Loading features names

-First step was to load the 561 features names, replacing paranthesis "()" and commas "," with underscores `_`.
+Here we load the 561 features names, replacing paranthesis "()" and commas "," with underscores `_`.
-In variables with "bandsEnergy", the comma character was replaced with the string `_to_`.
-Names are almost self explanatory so there is no need to do anything else.
-With this, we make sure to meet condition [4]
+For the variables with "bandsEnergy", I did something different: the comma character was replaced with the string `_to_`.
+This is step is no needed, but it is useful for practice.
+Variable names are almost self explanatory so there is no need to do anything else.
+We make sure this meets condition [4]

 ```R
 feat <- read.delim("features.txt",sep=" ", header = F, stringsAsFactors = F,